Toilet leaking water

 Plumbing

-To troubleshoot and fix a leaking toilet, you can try simple DIY repairs like replacing the flapper or fill valve.
-However, if the issue is a crack or a more complex problem, it's best to call a professional plumber to properly diagnose and repair the issue to prevent further water damage.
+If the leak is minor and you feel comfortable doing basic plumbing repairs, you can often fix a leaking toilet yourself by replacing the flapper valve or fill valve.
+However, if the leak is severe or you're unsure of the cause, it's best to call a professional plumber to diagnose and repair the issue to prevent further damage.

 Step-by-Step Guide